Portland, Oregon: Higher education

 Portland State University has the second-largest enrollment rate of any university in the state (after Oregon State University), with a student body of nearly 30,000.
 It has been named among the top fifteen percentile of American regional universities by The Princeton Review for undergraduate education, and has been internationally recognized for its degrees in Master of Business Administration and urban planning.
-The city is also home to the Oregon Health & Science University, as well as Portland Community College.
+The city is also home to the Oregon Health & Science University, Portland Community College, and Carrington College.

 Notable private universities include the University of Portland, a Roman Catholic university affiliated with the Congregation of Holy Cross; Reed College, a liberal arts college, and Lewis & Clark College.